Bachelor of Humanities — Great Books

 The Humanities allow human beings to ask fundamental questions about themselves and the world around them, to define their values and recognise ethical truths, and to express their thoughts and create new works of imagination.

-The study of the Humanities equips today’s students with an understanding of our cultural heritage, with an awarness of the complexity of human experience, and with the courage to think independently.
+The study of the Humanities equips today’s students with an understanding of our cultural heritage, with an awareness of the complexity of human experience, and with the courage to think independently.
 These are the abilities they need to become tomorrow’s leaders.

 Indulge Your Love of Reading

-Carleton’s Bachelor of Humanities allows students to study all of the Humanities disciplines in a single program, by reading a Curriculum of the Great Books that have expressed the height of humanistic thought over the past millenia.
+Carleton’s Bachelor of Humanities allows students to study all of the Humanities disciplines in a single program, by reading a Curriculum of the Great Books that have expressed the height of humanistic thought over the past millennia.
 Humanities students have a love of reading, writing, and debating.
 They discuss the books with professors in small, friendly discussion groups, and professors give individual attention to each student’s writing.